 When you inform: “What do you mean I do it wrong?
 I’ve been doing this for years.
 Who are they to say …”

 When you inform: “Yeah, you just want my money, why don’t you come over and try …”

 This happens when the writing is concerned with its business goals rather than its real value.
 Or as Jason Fox puts it, when the copy loves itself too much.
 Every product and service on the market competes against each other for attention.
 How much of people’s attention can we get if we promote ourselves instead of promoting how we can help them?

 Everyone with a smartphone is a couple of touches away from all the information they need.
-Unfiltered, clickbaity, low-quality but still more relevant than whatever pitched without asking.
-So instead of stating what you can do and how, say what you is that you can do for them.
+Unfiltered, clickbaity, low-quality but still more relevant than whatever is pitched without asking.
+So instead of stating what and how you can do, you should say what you are.
 Everything a product does has to come in the user realm.

 This does not mean you have to forget about your business goals, personality, and SEO.
 All of these can flourish in a good text if they come from a genuine desire to help a user.
 A more complicated question is why would a user want to read your text and pay attention to your product.
 Let’s address that.

 A UX copy of a website is a consistent message and an identifiable voice of the brand people are interacting with.
 It goes into everything the brand does – the product, the packaging, a website error message, and an Instagram bio text.
 Ideally, all of these are written by one person and shared across the entire brand.
 This is impossible because even the writer who wrote a text might disagree with it a year later.